 The College’s instruments are a shared resource, and care must be taken in using them.
 Instruments, stools, covers, music racks, and headphones should under no circumstances be removed from the spaces.
 All the instruments – with the exception of the electric piano – come with their own bespoke covers, and all must be closed up and covered at the end of a session.
 It is the Junior Member’s responsibility to report any damage or wear and tear to Professor Michael Burden at email@example.com

-These will offer three floors dedicated to music; the top floor will contain two chamber studios; the first floor, four practice rooms; and the ground floor, a large rehearsal room for opera and drama.
+The Clore Music Studios will be completed in October 2018.
+The top floor contains two chamber studios; the first floor, four practice rooms; and the ground floor, a large rehearsal room for opera and drama.

 Instruments: Steinway Model D and a double manual harpsichord by Robert Goble.